Matanuska-Susitna Valley

 Matanuska-Susitna Valley (/mætəˈnuːskə suːˈsItnə/; known locally as the Mat-Su or The Valley) is an area in Southcentral Alaska south of the Alaska Range about 35 mi north of Anchorage, Alaska.

-It is known for the world record sized cabbages and other vegetables displayed annually in Palmer at the Alaska State Fair.
+It is known for the world-record-sized cabbages and other vegetables displayed annually in Palmer at the Alaska State Fair.

 It includes the valleys of the Matanuska, Knik, and Susitna Rivers.

-11,000 of Mat-Su Valley residents commute to Anchorage for work (as of 2008).
+11,000 Mat-Su Valley residents commute to Anchorage for work, as of 2008.

-It is the fastest growing region in Alaska and includes the towns of Palmer, Wasilla, Big Lake, Houston, Willow, Sutton, and Talkeetna.
+It is the fastest-growing region in Alaska and includes the towns of Palmer, Wasilla, Big Lake, Houston, Willow, Sutton, and Talkeetna.
 The Matanuska-Susitna Valley is primarily the land of the Dena'ina and Ahtna Athabaskan people.